adobe-target/slate/source/index.html.md

 ## List Properties
-> Sample Request for retrieve list of all properties
+> Sample Request to retrieve list of all properties

 ````shell